 PROFESSIONAL LEAVE and TRAVEL REIMBURSEMENT

-Request for Professional Leave should be submitted in Droplet for approval at least two weeks prior to travel.
+Request for Professional Leave should be submitted to the Central Office for approval at least two weeks prior to travel.
 Employees should estimate the entire cost of the meeting/event and attach proper documentation.
-Approval must be received prior to registration (employee may pay out-of-pocket due to an immediate deadline; however, reimbursement is not guaranteed should request be denied)

 Documentation includes: